dagerst/Rasterio-Tutorial-Workbook/Tutorial_a.md

             resampling=Resampling.nearest  # You can use other methods like bilinear, cubic, etc.
         )

-    # Save the resampled source raster to a new file
+    # Save the reprojected raster to a new file
     with rasterio.open(
         output_raster_path,
         'w',